 Moisture loss is one aspect that changes the flavor of dry-aged meat.
 “What that does is essentially concentrate the remainder of the tissue,” says Harold McGee, food scientist and author of Keys to Good Cooking: A Guide to Making the Best of Foods and Recipes.
 “Meat is about 75 percent water.
 If you lose a few percent to evaporation … what’s left will be more concentrated, so the flavor will be more concentrated.”

-For those who know their way around a kitchen, Flannery likens the process to reducing a stock to a demi-glaze.
+For those who know their way around a kitchen, Flannery likens the process to reducing a stock to a demi-glace.
 “You have that pot on your stovetop.
 As more and more moisture evaporates, the flavor of the liquid is getting more and more concentrated.
 With beef, as water evaporates, the natural beef flavor intensifies,” she says.

 But chemical changes also affect the flavor.
 “During the aging period, some of the flavor compounds and other molecules in the meat undergo chemical change that will increase some flavor components while reducing others,” says Joe Regenstein, Professor in the Department of Food Science at Cornell’s College of Agriculture and Life Sciences.